(Mars polar-region probe launched by NASA in 2007 with lander)

 It landed in 2008, operating for five months.

-and since its landing site was in the polar region,
+(Since its landing site was in the polar region

 with very harsh conditions,